therightstuff/aws-cdk-js-dev-guide/README.md

-# aws-local-dev

-The AWS tools for local development are good, but extremely limited and don't integrate well [by design](https://github.com/awslabs/aws-sam-cli/issues/1911) (*WHY NOT?!?!*).
-This is an attempt to create a simple way to define, build, test and deploy AWS projects using both CDK and SAM.

-Inspired by [this excellent tutorial](https://sanderknape.com/2019/05/building-serverless-applications-aws-cdk/), this is a work in progress - please contribute if you can!
+# AWS CDK Javascript Dev Guide

+This project is a template that's intended to serve as a guide for working with CDK in TypeScript / Javascript.

+## History

+This was initially an attempt to create a simple way to define, build, test and deploy AWS projects using CDK and SAM.
+In spite of my discovering that SAM is extremely limited and doesn't integrate well with CDK [by design](https://github.com/awslabs/aws-sam-cli/issues/1911), it was only after I started trying to integrate lambda layers that it became clear that testing "locally" with SAM means only one thing: deploying everything to the cloud and then invoking lambdas locally against the cloud infrastructure.
+Once everything's in the cloud already, I can't see much utility in testing locally - it's simpler and safer to deploy a separate stack for testing.

+The only real way to test locally would be to recreate the invoked lambda's context manually, which has proved too costly for too little benefit.
+If you're interested in seeing my efforts in that direction, I've left the `feature/adding-lambdas` branch up for reference.

 ## Tooling setup for local AWS development